Introduction to Sea Kayaking Expedition

 Today starts with a farewell to Loch Shiel as you meander down the slow-moving River Shiel towards the coast.
 You will learn how to portage your kayak as the group carry the boats around the short rapid that links the river with the sea.

-Day 2 – exploring
+Day 2 – Exploring

 As late afternoon approaches the group will leave the sheltered waters of the sea loch and hug the coast for around 3 more kilometres, as you paddle around to the beautiful beach at Smirisary.